 Once your case is filed in New York, there's no formal waiting period before a judge can enter a decree of divorce (final order) in your case.

 Marital property is divided equitably in New York.
 This means that property and debts acquired during the marriage are divided fairly between the spouses – this won't always result in an equal split.
 Instead, a judge may award a larger portion of assets to the lower-earning spouse, and additional debts to a spouse with a high-paying career.

-Marital property is divided in a divorce.
-Marital property includes your home, income, and personal possessions.
-The court will consider each spouse's future financial circumstances, a custodial parent's need to stay in the family home, the tax consequences to each spouse of any given division, and the value of assets or business interests when dividing property.
+Typically, only marital property is divided in a divorce.
+Marital property includes your home, income earned during the marriage, and personal possessions.
+The court will consider each spouse's future earning potential, a custodial parent's need to stay in the family home, the tax consequences to each spouse of any given division, and the value of assets or business interests when dividing property.

 While spouses are generally entitled to keep their own separate property (property owned before marriage or received by gift or inheritance during the marriage) if the court believes that justice demands it, the court can divide one spouse's separate property between both spouses.
 Read our article New York Divorce: Dividing Property for more detailed information.

 Alimony isn't awarded in every New York divorce.
 A judge will review several factors to determine if alimony is appropriate in your case, including a spouse's need for financial support and the other spouse's ability to pay.
 As part of any alimony award, a judge will evaluate the length of the marriage, each spouse's current and future earning ability, the receiving spouse's ability to become self-supporting, and each spouse's financial or homemaking contributions to the marriage.

 Alimony can be awarded in a lump sum, as temporary support, or periodic, monthly payments.
 To modify an alimony award, the person requesting the modification must show that circumstances have changed so substantially that the current order is no longer appropriate.
 In most cases, a periodic alimony award will continue for the length of the marriage.